-It is possible to remove a configuration by first loading it and then clicking on "Delete Current Config".
+It is possible to remove a configuration by first loading it and then clicking on "Delete Current Confia".

-1.11.5.4 Minimum and maximum boundsranges
+1.11.5.4 Minimum and maximum ranges

-For each assignmentation, a minimum bound range value and a maximum bound range value can be set.
+For each assignment, a minimum range value and a maximum range value can be set.
 This allows you to limit how much the controller will affect the parameter on Modular V.